-Selecting the Interference Eliminator Code

-Interference Eliminator Codes help minimize interference by blocking transmissions from unknown sources.
-Codes 1 - 38 are the standard analoge codes that appear on other UHF radios.
-0 is the off position, no codes are enabled.
+Selecting the Interference Eliminator Code Interference Eliminator Codes help minimize interference by blocking transmissions from unknown sources.
+Your radio has 121 Interference Eliminator Codes.
+Codes 1-38 are the standard analoge codes radios.
+Codes 39 - 121 are additional digital codes added for superior interference

-Continued on back MC229R To set the code for a channel:
+- To set the code for a channel:

 - 1. Press until the code starts to flash.

 - 2. Press + or to select the code.

-- 3. Press (m) to save the code setting or to continue set up.
+3. Press (PTT) to save the code setting or (to continue set up.
 You can set a different code for each channel using this procedure.
-An extended press of to allows you to scroll through the Interference Codes rapidly so you can quickly reach the code you want.
+An extended press of + or - allows you to scroll through the Interference

+Code rapidly so you can quickly reach the code you want.